India › Kolkata Hotels › Ambuja Neotia Vista Review

 Best Nearby Restaurants & Bars

 - One definite advantage of staying at the Ambuja Neotia Vista is that it’s literally attached to the City Centre New Town mall (see below), which is home to McDonald’s, KFC, an extensive food court, and several tempting cafés.

 - Jiban Jamuna – Nice setting, friendly staff, and Bengali, Chinese, and Thai cuisine.
 About 200m, heading away from the mall.

 - Domino’s – Pizza joint familiar to many.
 In Hotel Pipal Tree on the other side of the road from the hotel.
 (600m).

 - Holiday Inn – The second-best hotel in the area offers: Social Kitchen (bright and cheerful, with all-day dining, including buffets at breakfast, lunch, and dinner) and Urban Kitchen & Bar (tasty grills and signature cocktails, with live music on most nights).
 About 1 km, walking away from the mall.

-- Access to the substantial and western-style City Centre New Town mall is also possible from several points within the hotel because it is part of the same building.
+- City Centre New Town Mall – Access to this large western-style mall is also possible from several points within the hotel because it is part of the same building.
 The mall offers abundant places to shop and eat, as well as a cineplex showing the latest Bollywood blockbusters.

 - Dakshineswar Kali Temple – Historic Hindu temple, built in 1855, featuring a vast courtyard, 12 shrines dedicated to Shiva, a Radha-Krishna temple, and a bathing ghat by the riverfront.
 (14 km).

 - Mother House – Also known as Missionaries of Charity, it houses the tomb of Mother Teresa as well as her photographs, awards, articles, and belongings.
 The description of work done by her charity is eye-opening.
 (14 km).

 - Howrah Bridge – This famous Kolkata landmark is the world’s busiest and sixth biggest cantilever bridge.
 Built in 1943, it connects Kolkata with the important Howrah Station, and features wide footpaths full of pedestrians on both sides.
 (15 km).

-- The must-see Indian Museum is the country’s largest and oldest.
+- Indian Museum – This must-see museum is the country’s largest and oldest.
 It houses a world-class collection of ancient artifacts from India and beyond, along with Raj-era relics housed in an occasionally frustrating manner.
 Open from 10 am to 6.30 pm on weekdays and until 8 pm on weekends.
 (16 km).